ThreatUnknown/jsubfinder/readme.md

 -u            | single url address to scan
 -o            | file to output subdomains to.
 If secrets is enabled it's output file will be abreviated with secret_ -crawl        | Enable the basic crawler
--d            | Enable debug mode
+-sig          | Location of signature file, by default ~/.jsf_signatures.yaml -d            | Enable debug mode
 -g            | Enables greedy regex which scans all urls and not just JS files.
 This is disabled by default but will likely be enabled by default in the future
 -s            | Enable secrets (beta), can result in alot of false positives.